7 days in Calabria, Italy itinerary: a complete guide

 Marina Grande beach

-San Giorgio is the real center of Scilla and where the Ruffo Castle is located.
-By paying an admission fee, you can visit the castle, which is literally on the edge of a roughed cliff, facing the Tyrrhenian Sea.
+San Giorgio is the real centre of Scilla and where the Ruffo Castle is located.
+By paying an admission fee, you can visit the castle, which is literally on the edge of a rough cliff, facing the Tyrrhenian Sea.

 Chianalea is the old fisherman’s village of Scilla.
 It’s located on the other side of the mountain (a walkable distance from the Marina Grande).

-In the past, Chianalea was an important harbor and the heart of many Mediterranean trade routes.
+In the past, Chianalea was an important harbour and the heart of many Mediterranean trade routes.

-Enjoy the unique ‘stepped back in time’ surrounding and chilled vibe here.
+Enjoy the unique ‘stepped back in time’ surroundings and chilled vibe here.

 chianalea calabra italy